 6. Water tank for rain water harvest

 We support women and young people in starting economic projects to fight poverty and improve their wellbeing.

 We provide women in the Hoima district in Uganda with small capital.
 This project has been a success.
 All 300 women have repaid their loans and the money has been passed on to support other women in the community.

 This project has been a success, giving women the opportunity to sell surplus food in the markets to earn an income.
 That means they can afford to pay for their children's school fees and medical bills.

-We support young people in their communities to start goat/cow rearing, as it gives them the chance to get out of poverty.
-More than 800 young people working with their mothers have benefitted from small capital at zero interest.
+We support women and youth in their communities to start goat/cow rearing.
+It gives them the chance to get out of poverty with relatively low investment.
+More than 1025 women and youth have benefited from small capital at zero interest.